jokester/jokester.github.io/posts/2017/2017-07-03-checklist-switching-to-https.md

 ---
-title: Checklist when Switching to HTTPS
+title: Checklist before Switching to HTTPS
+publishAt: 2017-07-03
+slug: checklist-before-switching-to-https
 ---

 This is a memo before I switched all my services to https.

 - toc
   {:toc}

 ## User Experience

 ### Browser support: can users still view my site?

-- *most* browser support TLS 1.0 and up.
+- _most_ browser support TLS 1.0 and up.
 - The only reason to enable SSL would be IE6 users `/bless`.

 ### Content: (if https is supported at all) will users still see complete content?